MoonTeamsDevs/AdvancedGroup/README.md

 # AdvancedGroup

 - Group plugin allowing easy permission dispersal.
-Possibility to add permissions to a player eventually. **Available only with PocketMine-MP version 3, soon available for PocketMine-MP version 4.**
+Possibility to add permissions to a player eventually. **Available only with PocketMine-MP version 4.**

 # Coming soon